Icy-Waters/website/index.md

 # About us

-Icy Waters Consulting Limited was established in 2023 to provide management consulting services to help organisations deliver excellent services to citizens.
+Icy Waters Consulting Limited was established in 2023 to provide management consulting services to help organisations deliver excellent services to citizens. <br>
 Based in Worcestershire, but working nationally, Icy Waters Consulting supports public and private sector organisations to establish new services or improve existing services in order to support citizens more effectively.
 Our clients will predominantly be those supporting and delivering services to children and adults, including statutory children’s and adults social care services.